 Honorable mention: Starling Bank 🇬🇧

 I would like to quickly mention Starling Bank while discussing banks for UK companies 🇬🇧.
 It’s a great option, if both you and the business are resident in the UK.
-It’s not open to non-UK residents, unfortunately, however they intend to allow the opening of EUR and USD accounts soon.
+It’s not open to non-UK residents.
+The account has no monthly fee and lets you spend and withdraw cash abroad without Starling fees.
+If you want more advanced accounting features you can add the Business Toolkit onto your free business or sole trader account for £7 per month, the first month is free.

 Bunq Business 🇪🇺